+Procurement departments play an important role in almost every company, regardless of its size.
 The procurement system is essentially a set of processes that consist of several steps and interactions with other departments of the company and its suppliers.
 Traditional procurement involves obtaining quotes and approvals and preparing and submitting purchase orders.

 The procurement manager’s responsibilities include strategic planning to reduce procurement costs by searching for cost-effective deals and suppliers.
 Good procurement technology provides many opportunities for cost savings and makes a significant difference to a company's budget.

 An eProcurement system manages an e-commerce website's offers/bids and can be used interchangeably with procurement software.
 It is designed to optimize purchasing processes and increase transparency in spending and approval processes. eProcurement essentially transfers the entire procurement process to an online platform, eliminating several steps and thus, saving the budget.

 What Are the Three Stages of the Procurement Process?

 To put it simply, any procurement process typically involves three stages: planning, sourcing, and contracting.

 - Planning: The first stage of the procurement process is planning.
 In this stage, businesses identify what goods or services they need to purchase and develop a procurement plan.

 - Sourcing: The second stage of the procurement process is sourcing.
 In this stage, businesses identify potential suppliers and request quotes.